2022 Atlantic hurricane season

-The 2022 Atlantic hurricane season was the first season since 1997 in which no tropical cyclones formed in August, and the first season on record to do so during a La Niña year.
-It was a fairly average hurricane season with an average number of named storms, a slightly above-average number of hurricanes, a slightly below-average number of major hurricanes (category 3 or higher on the 5-level Saffir–Simpson wind speed scale), and a near-normal accumulated cyclone energy (ACE) index.
-Despite this, it became one of the costliest Atlantic hurricane seasons on record, mostly due to Hurricane Ian.
-There were fourteen named storms during the season.
-Eight of them strengthened into a hurricane, and two reached major hurricane intensity.
+The 2022 Atlantic hurricane season was a near-average but devastating Atlantic hurricane season.
+Despite having an average number of named storms and below average amount of major hurricanes, it became the fourth-costliest Atlantic hurricane season on record, behind only 2024, 2005, and 2017, mostly due to Hurricane Ian.
 The season officially began on June 1, and ended on November 30.
 These dates, adopted by convention, historically describe the period in each year when most subtropical or tropical cyclogenesis occurs in the Atlantic Ocean.
-This year's first named storm, Tropical Storm Alex, developed five days after the start of the season, making this the first season since 2014 not to have a pre-season named storm.
+This year's first Atlantic named storm, Tropical Storm Alex, developed four days after the start of the season, making this the first season since 2014 not to have a pre-season named storm.

 Two systems developed on July 1.
 Tropical Storm Bonnie formed and made landfall near the Costa Rica–Nicaragua border.
 It then crossed over into the Pacific basin, becoming the first to survive the crossover from the Atlantic to the Pacific since Hurricane Otto in 2016.
-Also, Tropical Storm Colin formed abruptly and made landfall in South Carolina.
-It quickly weakened and dissipated the next day.
-Following this activity, tropical cyclogenesis was suppressed across the basin for several weeks by a combination of high wind shear, drier air, and the presence of the Saharan Air Layer.
-After a 60-day lull in tropical cyclone activity, Hurricanes Danielle and Earl formed on September 1 and 3 respectively, with Danielle becoming the season's first hurricane.
-The last season to have its first hurricane develop this late was 2013.
+Also, Tropical Storm Colin formed abruptly and made landfall in South Carolina, before quickly weakening and dissipating the next day.
+Following this activity, tropical cyclogenesis was suppressed across the basin for several weeks by a combination of increased wind shear and the presence of the Saharan Air Layer.
+This stopped all tropical cyclogenesis in August, the first season to do so since 1997, and the first during a La Niña.
+This pause in activity lasted sixty days, ending when hurricanes Danielle and Earl formed on September 1 and 3 respectively.
+Danielle become the season's first hurricane; the last season to have its first hurricane develop this late was 2013.